Appearance

 BD Strengths & Weaknesses

-Why BD wins today: Scale, distribution, GPO contracts, training infrastructure, inertia ("we've always used BD").
+Why BD wins today: 70% mini-midline share, distribution scale, GPO contracts, training infrastructure, inertia ("we've always used BD").

 #2: ICU Medical PowerWand (~15% Share)